wegowise/memoizer/README.md

 Memoizer will memoize the results of your methods.
 It acts much like `ActiveSupport::Memoizable` without all of that freezing business.
-The API for unmemoizing is also a bit more expicit.
+The API for unmemoizing is also a bit more explicit.

 ## Install